-Etymologists suggest that the word continued to evolve into "cannab", "kanaf" and finally to the English word "Hemp"Which describes the plant.
+Etymologists suggest that the word continued to develop into "cannab", "kanaf" and finally to the English word "hamp" that describes the plant.

 When the Bible was translated into Latin, the perfume was translated as "Klamus," a medicinal plant.
 The translation took root and was considered accurate until recently.
 The expression "drug incense" appears as a description of the worship of Aaron the High Priest.
 The word "kena" describes a plant grown as a sacrifice.
 The use of incense, the connection to the tents, and the ritual interest are reminiscent of the use of the Scythian peoples in the plant.
 This similarity is explained by the geographic proximity of the peoples and the close commercial relations they have maintained.